Windows runtime errors

 Finally, if you have followed all of the above recommendations, it is possible that you may be encountering a hardware or memory related issue.
 We recommend that you first contact the developer of the program causing the issue for any possible solutions.
 If no solutions are found, we recommend you contact the computer or motherboard manufacturer for additional recommendations or service.

 Below is a listing of Microsoft Windows and Windows software runtime error codes and related Runtime error messages.
 If you're encountering one of the below runtime error codes and have a matching runtime error message see the associated additional information column for causes and information about that runtime.
-If the additional information does not help resolve your issue try the recommendations under the above solution section.

 |Code||Runtime error||Additional information|

 |5||Illegal function call||Program error, verify the program has all the latest updates.
 If updated try reinstalling the program.
 If you continue to have the same errors contact the software developer.|

 |6||Overflow||Program error, verify the program has all the latest updates.
 If updated try reinstalling the program.
 If you continue to have the same errors contact the software developer.|